rafaelcolombo/rafaelcolombo/README.md

 ### Hi there 👋

 My name is Rafael Colombo and I'm new on Programming!
-I've started last May as a hobby and now I'm enjoying and learning everything I can.
+I've started on May,2020 as a hobby and now I'm enjoying and learning everything I can.
 I'm Electrical Engineer graduated in 2005, so numbers, math and logic runs in my blood.
+It's never too late to learn something new.

 This is all very new for me and, after some research, I've notice that many programmers LOVE PYTHON!
 Thats why I'm studying Python and all its ramifications, like Web Scraping, Machine Learning, Data Science etc. I'm currently working Web Scraping to feed a [Telegram Bot](t.me/intelilistbot).